Looking for things to do with your child? Check out these learning and educational activities for 3 year olds at home or outdoors.

 A few ideas you can do:

 - Counting.
-Count how many times you push her on the swing, the steps you take up the staircase, or the peas on her plate.
+Count how many times you push her on the swing, the steps you take up the staircase, or the peas in her bowl.

 - Measuring.
 Invite her into the kitchen as you cook.
 Say out loud how many cups, tablespoons, or pounds you need with each ingredient.